edinburgh-napier/set09121/labs/lab9/lab9_1_states.md

 -   Get state -- will retrieve a value from the map.
 -   Remove state -- will remove a value from the map.
 -   Change state -- will change the current state to the named state by retrieving it from the map.

-That is it.
+That's it.
 The implementation file is below and you should be able to understand the few lines of code we are using.

 ```cpp
 //cmp_state_machine.cpp